-- PCP visits - Obstetrics/Gynecology (OB/GYN) visits - Urgent or emergency care visits - Adult sensitive services, such as sexual assault care - Family planning services (to learn more, call Office of Family Planning Information and Referral Service at 1-800-942-1054) - HIV testing and counseling (12 years or older) - Sexually transmitted infection services (12 years or older) - Chiropractic services (a referral may be required when provided by out-ofnetwork FQHCs, RHCs, and IHCPs) - Initial mental health assessment
+- PCP visits - Obstetrics/Gynecology (OB/GYN) visits

+- Urgent or emergency care visits - Adult sensitive services, such as sexual assault care - Family planning services (to learn more, call the Office of Family Planning Information and Referral Service at 1-800-942-1054) - HIV testing and counseling (12 years or older) - Sexually transmitted infection services (12 years or older) - Chiropractic services (a referral may be required when provided by out-ofnetwork FQHCs, RHCs, and IHCPs) - Initial mental health assessment

 Minors can also get certain outpatient mental health services, sensitive services, and substance use disorder services without parent's consent.
-For more information read "Minor consent services" and "Substance use disorder treatment services" in this handbook.
+To learn more, read "Minor consent services" in this chapter and "Substance use disorder treatment services" in Chapter 4 of this handbook.